ITsPorky/Character-Generation-API/README.md

 - **Challenge 2: SHA-256 and Big Numbers**
   - Successfully addressed by investing time in acquiring an understanding of SHA-256 and big number manipulation.
 Extensive research and practical application were undertaken to ensure their effective utilization in the character generation process.

-This documentation is designed to facilitate your seamless utilization of the Character Generator API.
-Feel free to explore its functionalities and experience the benefits it offers.
+I hope this documentation was helpful, feel free to try it out.